-Significant board level strategic and financial leadership experience including strategic planning and development, mergers and acquisitions, equity and debt capital structuring and risk management

-Worked in financial services for over 25 years William's significant board level strategic and financial leadership experience is a welcome addition to the Board.
-His previous experience enables him to provide key input on the development of the Group's strategy, is essential to his role as Chief Financial Officer and will be important in the coming year as the Board focuses on developing its next strategy, GSR4.
+Significant board-level strategic and financial leadership experience Strategic planning and development, mergers and acquisitions, equity and debt capital structuring and risk management experience William's significant board-level strategic and financial leadership experience is a welcome addition to the Board.
+His previous experience continues to provide key input into the development of the Group's strategy, is essential to his role as Chief Financial Officer, and remains important as the Board focuses on implementing its current strategy, Strategic Review 2021.